stbazsa/hello-world/README.md

 # hello-world
 My first test Github repository

-This is an explanation why I made the changs to the readme
+I did these changes to this file